Crosslingual Generalization through Multitask Finetuning: Conclusion

 In this work we investigated crosslingual multitask finetuning.
 We developed xP3, a corpus consisting of tasks in 46 languages.
 Further, we have extended xP3 to xP3mt with machine-translated prompts.
 We have finetuned pretrained BLOOM and mT5 models on the newly created corpora as well as the English-only P3 corpus to produce BLOOMZ and mT0 models.

 We found that English-only finetuning suffices for a multilingual pretrained large language model to generalize to tasks in other pretrained languages.
 However, finetuning on multiple languages using xP3 provided even better performance.
 We have further observed finetuned models to be capable of generalization to new tasks in languages they have never intentionally seen.
 We investigated multilingual prompting and found performance after finetuning on English prompts only to be poor.
 However, finetuning on a corpus with machine-translated prompts (xP3mt) lead to significantly better performance on human-written non-English prompts.
 Comparing models from 560 million up to 176 billion parameters revealed that the performance gap between only pretraining and finetuning widens as parameters increase.
 Lastly, we found multitask finetuning on billions of short targets biases models to produce short answers, which can hurt performance on generative tasks.
+We proposed a simple workaround by forcing a minimum generation length at inference.

 To contribute to future progress on improving zero-shot generalization, we release all datasets and models introduced in this work.